 Whether you are identifying addiction in yourself or in a loved one, there are some signs that can make it clear.
 A few of the most common signs of an Oxycodone addiction include the following:

 - Visiting multiple doctors or dealers to obtain Oxycodone

 After recognizing or identifying an addiction to Oxycodone, it is time to take action.
 Quitting the drug, going to a rehab program and committing to a lifetime of sobriety are the keys to success.

 In rehab, patients also have the opportunity to seek out the right treatment to help them achieve lasting sobriety.
-This might be trauma therapy, or it could be dual diagnosis treatment.
-Also important will be relapse prevention, which can help patients maintain their sobriety for a lifetime.
+This might be trauma therapy, or it could be a dual diagnosis treatment.
+Also important will relapse prevention, which can help patients maintain their sobriety for a lifetime.